David A. Buzard, Of Counsel

 - "U.S. Recognition and Enforcement of Foreign Country Injunctive and Specific Performance Decrees," 20 California Western International Law Journal, Issue 91, 1989; reprinted in 16 Droit et Pratique du Commerce International, Issue 270, Masson, 1990; reprinted in 28 Comparative Juridical Review 115 1991, Spanish translation

-- Trainer to U.S. Navy Maritime Expeditionary Security Forces in the Law of War (Law of Armed Conflict and International Humanitarian Law) and Rules of Engagement from 2006 to 2008, and also to members of the Congolese Armed Forces from 2010 to 2011.
+- Trainer to U.S. Navy Maritime Expeditionary Security Forces in the Law of War and Rules of Engagement, from 2006 to 2008.

 - Guest Lecturer on "War Crimes" session during the "Ethics for the Military Officer" course at Joint Forces Staff College, 2003.